 The men and women are covered in “Gallic gloss” or a sheen which proves they have never walked through “morning dew/ [or] Roman wormwood.”
 It seems as if the speaker is looking down on these types of people They have not lived as he has.

-The travellers are “transported” through the world rather than walking through it and truly experiencing all there is to see.
+The travelers are “transported” through the world rather than walking through it and truly experiencing all there is to see.
 He sees this action, and this determined way of living, as a crime with the punishment being that they never set foot in a neglected garden or field.